elotroalex/frontlines/pages/about.md

-Mary Marshall Clark, Senior Research Scientist, INCITE (Interdisciplinary Center for Innovative Theory and Empirics and Director, Columbia Center for Oral History Research
+Mary Marshall Clark, Senior Research Scientist, INCITE (Interdisciplinary Center for Innovative Theory and Empirics and Director), Columbia Center for Oral History Research

 Jennifer Dohrn, Assistant Dean, Office of Global Initiatives and Assistant Professor at Columbia School of Nursing